Starting Grant

 Host Institution

-Applications for an ERC grant must be submitted by a single Principal Investigator (PI) in conjunction with and on behalf of their Host Institution, called the applicant legal entity.
+Applications for an ERC grant require a single Principal Investigator (PI) to submit the application on behalf of their host institution.

-The PI does not necessarily need to be working at the host institution at the time when the proposal is submitted.
-However, a mutual agreement and the host institution’s commitment on how the relationship will be established are necessary, should the proposal be successful.
+The PI does not need to be employed by the host institution at the time of proposal submission, but a mutual agreement and commitment are necessary if the proposal is successful.

 Team